usimd/pi-gen-action/README.md

     # buster, bullseye, and testing.
     release: bullseye

+    # Setting to `1` will prevent pi-gen from dropping the "capabilities" feature.
+    # Generating the root filesystem with capabilities enabled and running it from a
+    # filesystem that does not support capabilities (like NFS) can cause issues.
+Only
+    # enable this if you understand what it is.
+    setfcap: ''

     # List of stage name to execute in given order.
 Relative and absolute paths to
     # custom stage directories are allowed here.
 Note that by default pi-gen exports
     # images in stage2 (lite), stage4 and stage5.
 You probably want to hook in custom